Restaurant Brighton's guide to

 Kids love pizza and Purezza, on St James’ Street, loves kids.
 Their 100% plant-based menu has a dedicated kids section with four pizza options that you can pimp with extra veg if you have an animal-loving, plant-devouring bambini in tow.
 How much will this set you back?
 Well, if the animal-loving, plant-devouring bambini is under 11 and accompanied by an animal-loving, plant-devouring adult who’s eating off the main menu then it’s free.
 Kids’ drinks and desserts are also available, they’re not free, but you’ll still walk away with change in your pocket from this Kemptown restaurant.

 Visiting Rockwater with a family in tow is a breeze.
 The stunning seafront located multi-venue in Hove is fully equipped for hosting families of all ages.
 You’ll find ample buggy space in all the venues and lifts to all floors for easy access.
-The beauty of this multi-kitchen venue is that there’s a cuisine to suit all palates, so should you be accompanied by a fussy eater, you’ll be able to amend your reservation accordingly.
+The beauty of this multi-kitchen venue in Hove is that there’s a cuisine to suit all palates, so should you be accompanied by a fussy eater, you’ll be able to amend your reservation accordingly.

 Levelling up kids food but keeping it tasty for sensitive palates, Terre a Terre takes their kids offering seriously, it’s well considered and creative – no beans on toast here!
-If you’re raising your brood veggie then treat them to the innovative child friendly dishes that are created at this pioneering restaurant.
+If you’re raising your brood veggie then treat them to the innovative child friendly dishes that are created at this pioneering vegetarian restaurant.
 Indulge them in a little pre-dinner fun with the complimentary addition of Wikki Stix to your table.
 Fun for the whole family, not just the children!

 The Spanish are famous for their familial hospitality, and Tinto Taperia is true to form.
 While not officially offering a kids menu, this exquisite Spanish restaurant’s offering can be enjoyed by the whole family.
 You can expect authentic tapas favourites, seasonal specials and paella made to order.
 From the drinks, you’ll find great wines and spirits that hail from Spain.
 Set in the North Laine, with views of The Pavilion, you’ll find you’re in the ideal spot for enjoying authentic Mediterranean cuisine.